mircolosi/exploration_ros/README.md

 Installation
 ------------
 - Download the source code to your ROS workspace directory
-- ROS fuerte:
-  - Make sure you are in branch fuerte

-            $ git checkout fuerte
-  - Type `rosmake` in the package directory
 - ROS indigo (catkin):
   - Installation for ROS indigo is supported in the default branch (master)
   - In your catkin workspace